Alok Vaid-Menon: Performance

 Alok's performance style is known for its stream of consciousness, soundscapes, political comedy, and emotional range.
 They remark that their style, like their identity, is in constant flux and refuses easy categorization and believe that performance is one of the only spaces where people can actually be real anymore.
 In this way, for Alok, performance is about world-making where the audience can relate to one another with "a commitment to vulnerability, play, interdependence, and magic".
 For Alok, the power of performance is precisely that it is ephemeral and can never be done again the same way.
-They also use performance as a mode of pedagogy to teach theories and histories that have been submerged.
+They use performance to teach theories and histories that have been submerged.

 There are several themes that reoccur in Alok's work.
 They unpack the dynamics of transmisogyny, reflect on the continued attack on trans and gender non-conforming people, and shift the representation of TGNC people.
 In 2017, Alok released their inaugural book of poetry, Femme in Public, a meditation on harassment against transfeminine people.
 They toured a show associated with the book across the world, partnering with local trans artists and organizations, to advocate for trans justice.
 In Vice they write, "the majority of people still believe that trans is what we look like, and not who we are.
 We are reduced to the spectacle of our appearance."
 Alok advocates for transfeminine people to be regarded in their full personhood: "There is a long history of trans-femme bodies being reduced to metaphor, to symbol…and seen as stand-ins for ideas, fantasies, and nightmares."
 They draw attention to the fact that even though gender non-conforming people are the most visible in public, they remain the most neglected by the mainstream LGBT movement.

 Alok is committed to challenging what they call "the international crisis of loneliness" by creating public spaces for processing pain and establishing meaningful connection.
 This work includes re-imagining and deploying technology as a conduit for intimacy.
 In 2019, Alok completed an artist-in-residence program at The Invisible Dog Art Center, where they performed a piece entitled "Strangers are Potential Friends" and hosted a "Valentine's Cry-In" to create a space for public grief and explore alternative forms of intimacy and interdependence.
 Alok facilitates "Feelings Workshops" across the world to develop transformative ways of interacting with ourselves, one another, and as a way of promoting emotional justice and wellness.